dkettman/RoR2-ComePrepared/README.md

-# My first mod
+Grants a configurable amount of Dio's Best Friends at the start of a run.

-Description.
+Works in multiplayer!

-## Changelog
+# Changelog
 **1.0.0**

-* Release of my first mod.
+* Initial release